Arctos2win/arc-repvehid/README.md

 I used ESX framework but if you want to convert it to QBCore or another custom framework then just do it xD

+i did run a test with another player and it was perfectly synced if you find any bugs and you dont want to fix it yourself create an issue yes.